-DNA variants explain over 10 percent of inherited genetic risk for heart diseaseNovember 8th, 2012 in Genetics /
+DNA variants explain over 10 percent of inherited genetic risk for heart diseaseNovember 8, 2012 in Medicine & Health / Genetics

 About 10.6% of the inherited genetic risk for developing coronary artery disease (CAD) can be explained by specific DNA variations, according to research reported today at the American Society of Human Genetics 2012 meeting.